linz/imagery/docs/usage.md

 ![Cyberduck Bucket View](img/usage/cyberduck_bucket_view.png)

-4. From here you can use "Get Info" to calculate the size of particular directories or datasets and right-click to Download or Synchronize.
+4. From here you can use "Get Info" to calculate the size of particular directories or datasets and right-click to "Download" or "Synchronize".